tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/instructor_notes/morning_lesson.md

 The HTML can be considered a 'recipe' from which the DOM is 'cooked'.
 We interact with the HTML structure by using the objects cooked-up by the browser.

 Let's interact with those objects in the console.
 First, let's look at our `context` within the browser.
 Context is not to be confused with scope.
 Context shows us which object we are currently in.

-`this` gives us the `Window` object, the top-level context.
-There is no 'parent' outside of this object.
-All of the DOM objects are nested inside of the `Window` object.

 ##### the Window object